Sanjay Gandhi National Park: Fauna

-The forest cover in the park helps provide the ideal habitat for many wild animals.
-Chital (or spotted deer), rhesus macaque and bonnet macaque are some of the wild mammals often spotted inside the park.
-Other large mammals found in the park include black-naped or Indian hare, muntjac (barking deer), porcupine, Asian palm civet, chevrotain (mouse deer), Hanuman or grey langur, Indian flying fox, sambar deer and leopard.

-Reptiles living here include crocodiles in the Tulsi Lake, pythons, cobras, monitor lizards, Russell's vipers, bamboo pit viper and Ceylonese cat snakes.
+Reptiles living here include crocodiles in the Tulsi Lake, pythons, cobras, checkered keelback, common krait, monitor lizards, Russell's vipers, bamboo pit viper and Indian cat snakes.

 In 2003, pugmarks and droppings of a Bengal tiger were found in the park.
-Although the tiger was never widely sighted, it did bring some excitement to city folks as records of tiger being found here are quite old and forgotten now with the last tiger being shot down 80 years earlier in the region.
-Conservation was also proposed for the interlinked habitat corridors and nearby forest areas in the state along with upgrading their status as tiger habitat.
+Although the tiger was never widely sighted, it did bring some excitement to city folks, as records of tiger, being found here are quite old and forgotten now, with the last tiger being shot down 80 years earlier in the region.
+Conservation was also proposed for the interlinked habitat corridors and nearby forest areas in the state, along with upgrading their status as a tiger habitat.

-A total 172 species of butterflies have been reported here, of which the spectacular ones are blue Mormon, the phenomenal artist of camouflage, blue oak leaf, bright Jezebel and large yellow and white orange tip, tiger butterfly, eggflies and sailers.
-There are a number of moths too.
-The largest moth is the size of a sparrow (30 cm).

-Avifauna: Some of the birds found in the park are jungle owlets, golden orioles, racket-tailed drongos, minivets, magpies, robins, hornbills, bulbuls, sunbirds, peacock, and woodpeckers.
+Some of the birds in the park are jungle owlets, golden orioles, racket-tailed drongos, minivets, magpies, robins, hornbills, bulbuls, sunbirds, peacock, and woodpeckers.
 Migratory and local birds such as the paradise flycatcher and various species of kingfishers, mynas, drongos, swifts, gulls, egrets, and herons have also been spotted.